abhishek-kumar-code/Redfish_Public/SchemaSupplement.md

     }
 then for little-endian systems (including x86 systems), there is a little-endian to network-byte-order conversion required for the first three fields to convert the SMBIOS binary UUID to network byte order.

-Therefore, as specified in the SMBIOS 2.6+ specification, if the conical UUID string is:
+Therefore, as specified in the SMBIOS 2.6+ specification, if the canonical UUID string is:

     "00112233-4455-6677-8899-aabbccddeeff"
 then the corresponding raw representation in the SMBIOS UUID structure would be:

     raw_smbios_uuid={ 0x33, 0x22, 0x11, 0x00,    0x55, 0x44,     0x77, 0x66,     0x88, 0x99,     0xAA, 0xBB, 0xCC, 0xDD, 0xEE, 0xFF }
-and the C-code to convert the raw SMBIOS UUID struct in a little-endian system to the conical string would be:
+and the C-code to convert the raw SMBIOS UUID struct in a little-endian system to the canonical string would be:

-    /* routine to convert raw little-endian smbios structure to conical string */ sprintf(redfishUUID,"%02x%02x%02x%02x-%02x%02x-%02x%02x-%02x%02x-%02x%02x%02x%02x%02x%02x")
+    /* routine to convert raw little-endian smbios structure to canonical string */ sprintf(redfishUUID,"%02x%02x%02x%02x-%02x%02x-%02x%02x-%02x%02x-%02x%02x%02x%02x%02x%02x")
         raw_smbios_uuid[3], raw_smbios_uuid[2], raw_smbios_uuid[1],raw_smbios_uuid[0],
         raw_smbios_uuid[5],raw_smbios_uuid[4],